-The essential difference between the Coppersmith-Howgrave-Graham-Nagaraj proof and Lenstra's proof is in the analysis of how much progress is made by a (2H + 1)-entry arithmetic progression starting at z.
-The Coppersmith-Howgrave-Graham-Nagaraj proof has an advantage in handling small divisors: it chooses H much larger than z/v, producing a large lower bound on $\lg 2Hv$ and thus on $\lg(z+2Hv)$ , as in Theorem 6.2 here.
-Lenstra's proof has an advantage in handling large divisors: it allows H to be as small as, e.g., 0.1z/v, and then observes that $\lg(z+2Hv) \ge \lg 1.2z > \lg z + 0.25$ , as in Theorem 6.3 here.
+The essential difference between these proofs is in the analysis of how much progress is made by a (2H + 1)-entry arithmetic progression starting at z.
+The Coppersmith-Howgrave-Graham-Nagaraj proof has an advantage in handling small divisors: it chooses H much larger than z/v, producing a large lower bound on $\lg 2Hv$ and thus on $\lg(z + 2Hv)$ , as in Theorem 6.2 here.
+Lenstra's proof has an advantage in handling large divisors: it allows H to be as small as, e.g., 0.1z/v, and then observes that $\lg(z + 2Hv) \ge \lg 1.2z > \lg z + 0.25$ , as in Theorem 6.3 here.
 My proof combines these advantages, and does some extra work to make all the bounds explicit.

-Coppersmith, Howgrave-Graham, and Nagaraj tuned their choices of (k, m) more tightly than I have done, and they computed particularly good partitions (at least for the number-of-outputs cost measure) for several specific values of $\epsilon$ .
+Coppersmith, Howgrave-Graham, and Nagaraj tuned their choices of (k, m) more tightly than I have done, and they computed particularly good partitions (at least for the number-of-outputs cost measure) for several specific values of $\varepsilon$ .
 As usual, I am leaving this level of optimization to the reader.